 Application Top Menu – Theme Selection

-To get to this menu within the time lapse menu system itself select menu tab 1 –> application top.
+If you want to navigate to this menu from any other place in the time-lapse app, select menu tab 1 –> application top.

-The only time I won’t use a theme is if I know I know the lighting conditions won’t change much and I want to keep the same interval between shots.
-For example, shooting a time lapse of moving traffic or people with a slower shutter speed to capture the motion blur I want during the day time.
-When I shoot sunrise or sunset, I’m almost always using the sunrise and sunset themes in the app.
+The only time I won’t use a theme is if I know the lighting conditions won’t change much and I want to keep the same interval between shots.

-In total there are 8 different themes to choose from which are these ones below.
-For each theme, the camera will automatically adjust the shutter speed and aperture throughout the time lapse based on the light the camera senses.
-I’ve also included the description of each theme from the app itself:
+In total there are 8 different themes to choose from and for each theme, the camera will automatically adjust the shutter speed and aperture throughout the time-lapse based on the light the camera senses.

 - Cloudy Sky – Shoots a scene of dynamically flowing clouds.